JCurran0499/JCurran0499/README.md

 👋 Hello!
-My name is Jack Curran, and I am a senior computer science and business anayltics at the University of Maryland, with a concentration in data science.
+My name is Jack Curran, and I am a senior computer science and business anayltics student at the University of Maryland, with a concentration in data science.
+This summer, I will be joining the software engineering team at Capital One!
 I am inspired by the opportunities software and data offer to innovate and solve complex problems.
 Here's a little info about me:

 - 🏠 I am from northern New Jersey
 - 👀 I’m interested in software development/engineering and data science, with a particular interest in machine learning